-The members of the Board, as charity trustees, are required to present audited financial statements for each financial Year.
+The members of the Board, as charity trustees, are required to present audited financial statements for each financial year.

-Within the terms and conditions of the college's grant funding agreements and contracts with ESFA, the Board - through its accounting officer - is required to prepare financial statements and an operating and financial review for each financial year in accordance with the 2019 Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's college accounts direction and the UK's Generally Accepted Accounting Practice, and which give a true and fair view of the state of affairs of the college and its surplus / deficit of income over expenditure for that Year.
+Within the terms and conditions of the college's grant accountability agreement, funding agreements, and contracts with ESFA and DfE, the Board is required to prepare the financial statements which give a true and fair view of the financial performance and position of the corporation for the relevant period.
+The Board must also prepare a strategic report which includes an operating and financial review for the year.
+The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Policies.
 In preparing the financial statements, the Board is required to:

-- select suitable accounting policies and apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare financial statements on the going concern basis unless it is inappropriate to assume that the college will continue in operation.
+- select suitable accounting policies and apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; - assess whether the corporation is a going concern, noting the key supporting assumptions, qualifications or mitigating actions, as appropriate; and - prepare financial statements on the going concern basis unless it is inappropriate to assume that the college will continue in operation.

-The Board is also required to prepare a Report of the Governing Body which describes what it is seeking to do and how it is going about it, including the legal and administrative status of the College.
+The Board is also required to prepare a Report of the Governing Body, in accordance with paragraphs 3.23 and 3.27 of the FE and HE SORP, that describes what it is trying to do and how it is going about it, including the legal and administrative status of the College.